hibernate/hibernate-shards/CONTRIBUTING.md

 ## Create the working (topic) branch
 Create a "topic" branch on which you will work.
 The convention is to name the branch using the JIRA issue key.
 If there is not already a Jira issue covering the work you want to do, create one.
-Assuming you will be working from the master branch and working on the Jira HSHARDS-123 : `git checkout -b HSHARDS-123 master`
+Assuming you will be working from the `main` branch and working on the Jira HSHARDS-123 : `git checkout -b HSHARDS-123 main`

 ## Code
-Do yo thang!
+Do your thing!

 ## Commit